hlashbrooke/TTRPG-Roll-Tables-Starter-Edition/readme.txt

 == Screenshots ==

 1. The simple, but powerful interface for creating tables.
-2. Animation showing the roll table from the first screenshot in action
+2. Animation showing the roll table from the first screenshot in action.
 3. The updated roll table interface that comes with the full version.

 == Changelog ==